Broken appliances? Crusty faucets? Blocked showerhead? Sounds like you’re dealing with hard water.

-Still, this doesn’t mean that your appliances will perform as efficiently as they used to once they’re coated in hard water mineral deposits.
+Still, this doesn’t mean that your appliances will perform efficiently once they’re coated in hard water mineral deposits.

-Calcium and magnesium buildup reduces the flow of water in dishwashers and washing machines, and is known to damage internal components to the point where the appliance no longer works properly.
+Calcium and magnesium buildup reduces the flow of water in dishwashers and washing machines, and may damage internal components.

-If your appliances are breaking or requiring maintenance before the end of their expected lifespans, hard water is most likely to blame.
+If your appliances are breaking or requiring frequent maintenance, hard water is most likely to blame.

 Your hot water heater is an appliance that suffers the most major damage from tap water containing dissolved minerals.